 Complete Your Internship

-After graduating with your master’s degree, you have to do 720 hours/six months of full-time interning or 12 months part-time.
-You’ll get to work at hospitals, schools or within a community.
-This is possibly the most important part of your career.
-You’ll gain hands-on experience in your field, which will also look great on your CV.
+After you graduate with your master’s degree, you must complete 720 hours—or six months—of full-time internship, or 12 months if you choose to work part-time.
+During this time, you may work in hospitals, schools, or community settings.
+This step is one of the most important in your career journey.
+It gives you hands-on experience in the field, which also looks impressive on your CV.

 Register With the HPCSA